gdornala/gdornala.github.io/_posts/2020-02-16-all-about-this.md

 **static method of class**

-Static methods do not belong to any perticular instance but for the class itself.
+Static methods do not belong to any specific instance but for the class itself.
 So this in static method points to the class itself.

 ```
 Class MyClass {